Party Crafts and DIY

 I could have used paper for this but I really wanted the different textures, so I opted to use a cotton remnant from another project.
 It already had a hem so I positioned that at the bottom.
 I have punches, but not the size I wanted for my glitter ornaments so I traced a spice jar lid on the red Tulip glitter transfer sheet and cut it by hand.
 I found it was easier to see my marks on the non-colored side.
 I also cut small strips from a silver sheet.
 After I positioned the circles in the middle of my fabric, I placed the silver strips and ironed both the circle and strip at the same time.
 Its easy; I used an old handkerchief as a pressing cloth and held the iron on it for 40 seconds.

 I did the ornaments one at a time so I knew theyd stay in the position I wanted.
 Next I used the fabric marker paint to suggest the ornament cap.
 Again, it was simple.
 The fine hole in the marker made it easy to draw (side note: I experimented with drawing more complex shapes on another project and really like that result, too).
-While the paint was setting I cut the 1/8 ribbon lengths and drew a bead of Aileen glue on one side.
+While the paint was setting I cut the 1/page/8 ribbon lengths and drew a bead of Aileen glue on one side.

 Then I carefully (cause the paint wasnt totally dry) laid the ribbon from the ornament shape to the top of the fabric.
 Next I made the small bows by fiddling with the shape and gluing them.
 I let them set for a few minutes and then put more glue on their backs and placed them on top of the ornament caps.